weenming/weenming.github.io/about.md

 </header>

 Hi!
 I am an undergraduate in Computer Science.
 I am currently an exchange student at NC State University, prior to which, I was majoring Physics at Fudan University in Shanghai.
-I think of myself as a willing learner, if not a fast one.
-Knowing and understanding inspiring ideas is always exciting to me.

-My interests include numerical simulation of physical systems using various techniques.
-I am also interested in the design and optimization of machine learning schemes.
+I am interested in machine learning and computation physics.

 Here is my resume: [[PDF](./../files/RuiqiFeng_CV_2023sp.pdf)]